Nelson-Atkins Museum of Art: Paul Gardner, 1933–1953

 The museum had four Directors before Julián Zugazagoitia's appointment in 2010; the first was Paul Gardner (1894–1972).
 A native of Massachusetts, Gardner graduated from MIT in 1917 with a degree in architecture.
 He served with distinction in WWI, after which he traveled in Europe and North Africa for a year.
-In about 1919 he became a dancer with Anna Pavlova's Ballet Company under the name “Paul Tchernikoff”.
+In about 1919 he became a dancer with Anna Pavlova's Ballet Company under the name Paul Tchernikoff.
 Gardner eventually went back to graduate school, earning a master's in European history from George Washington University in 1928 and then enrolling in the doctoral program in art history at Harvard.
 In March 1932 the cautious Trustees of the Nelson Art Gallery, hesitant about naming a full-fledged Director, appointed the graduate student as their assistant on a trial basis.
 Gardner took to the new position at once, and so was named by the Trustees as Director eighteen months later, on September 1, 1933.
 He would serve for the next twenty years.

+Gardiner served in the US Army during the Italian campaign of World War II in the rank of major.
+He was appointed head of the Fine Arts and Education Department of the Allied Military Government in occupied Italy.